tuxedocurly/wledger/docs/hardware-guide.md

 nav_order: 3
 ---

-TODO: Hardware build guide is a work in progress
+# Hardware build guide is a work in progress

+TODO: Add build steps for setup 1 and setup 2

+TODO: Add photos to step 1/2 guides

+TODO: Add resources for learning more about LED options, controllers, power delivery, and more (QuinLed website)

 # Hardware Guide